Spondylolisthesis occurs when a piece of the spinal bone (vertebrae) slips out of alignment and onto the bone below it.

 - Repeat 10 times.

 - Start by lying on the ground with your knees bent, feet flat on the ground and arms folded over the chest.
-If necessary, you can support your head with your fingers behind your ears, but do not pull on your head as you go through this movement.
+If necessary, you can support your head with your fingers behind your ears, but don’t pull on your head as you go through this movement.

 - Slowly lift your head and shoulders off the floor until a contraction in the abdominals is felt.

-- Hold for 3 seconds, and then lower to starting position.
+- Hold for three seconds, and then lower to starting position.

 - Repeat 10 times.